MC-DeltaT/cpu-performance-demos/README.md

 If you are new to the world of CPU architecture and microarchitecture, you may want to read [Primer.md](Primer.md), which covers some basic concepts that are prerequisite knowledge for many of the demonstrations.

 Some demonstrations inherently build on topics discussed in other demonstrations.
-You may want to try the demonstrations in this order for ease of understanding:
+You may want to try the demonstrations in this order to minimise confusion:

 1. [Superscalar execution](superscalar-execution)
 2. [Out-of-order execution](out-of-order-execution)